AdobeDocs/experience-platform.de-DE/help/data-science-workspace/authoring/sdk.md

     </tbody>
 </table>

-### Daten aus einem [!DNL Platform] Datensatz laden {#load-data-from-a-platform-dataset}
+### Load data from a [!DNL Platform] dataset {#load-data-from-a-platform-dataset}

-Im folgenden Beispiel werden [!DNL Platform] Daten nach ID abgerufen und ein DataFrame zurückgegeben, wobei die DataSet-ID (`datasetId`) eine definierte Eigenschaft in der Konfigurationsdatei ist.
+The following example retrieves [!DNL Platform] data by ID and returns a DataFrame, where the dataset ID (`datasetId`) is a defined property in the configuration file.

 **PySpark**